Macroscopic-ranged proximity effect in graphite: Introduction

 \section{Introduction}

-When superconducting (S) and normal (N) materials are brought together, superconducting Cooper pairs from the S region drift into N. This is known as the superconducting proximity effect (PE), which causes a region of N close to the S-N interface to present superconductivity (SC).
-The effect occurs over distances at the order of $\xi_N$, the normal coherence length in N. This distance depends on the ratio between the superconducting coherence length in S ($\xi_s$) and the mean-free path of carriers in N ($l$).
-For the limiting cases $l \gg \xi_s$ and $l \ll \xi_s$ – the clean and dirty limits –, $\xi_N$ assumes the form $\xi_N = \hbar v_f / 2\pi k_B T$ and $\xi_N = \sqrt{\hbar v_F l / 6\pi k_B T}$, respectively, with $v_F$ the Fermi velocity in N \cite{DeGennes1964}.
+When superconducting (S) and normal (N) materials are brought together, Cooper pairs from the S region drift into N. This is known as the superconducting proximity effect (PE), which causes a region of N close to the S-N interface to present superconductivity (SC).
+The effect occurs over distances of the order $\xi_N$, the normal coherence length in N. This value depends on the ratio between the superconducting coherence length in S ($\xi_s$) and the mean-free path of carriers in N ($l$).
+For the limiting cases $l \gg \xi_s$ and $l \ll \xi_s$ – the clean and dirty limits –, $\xi_N$ assumes the form $\xi_N = \hbar v_f / 2\pi k_B T$ and $\xi_N = \sqrt{\hbar v_F l / 6\pi k_B T}$, respectively, \cite{DeGennes1964} with $v_F$ the Fermi velocity in N .

 Although usually confined to regions tenths or hundredths of nanometers near the S-N interface, in some cases, the PE can occur over several thousand times the length $\xi_N$.
-Such behavior is observed in selected S-N-S systems, and is related mostly to the properties of the N material.
-In underdoped cuprates, for example, such behavior has been tentatively attributed to the occurrence of superconducting fluctuations above $\text{T}_\text{c}$ \cite{Bozovic2004, Decca2000, Marchand2008}.
+This is observed in selected S-N-S systems, and is related mostly to the properties of the N material.
+In underdoped cuprates, for example, such a behavior has been tentatively attributed \cite{Bozovic2004, Decca2000, Marchand2008} to the occurrence of superconducting fluctuations above $T_c$.
 In clean transition-edge sensors, on the other hand, the survival of the PE over scales thousands of times higher than $\xi_N$ is thought to happen due to the presence of nonequilibrium superconductivity \cite{Sadleir2011, Sadleir2010}.
 In addition, geometrical quantization of superconducting excitations in clean N materials can protect supercurrents over length scales much above $\xi_N$ (see, e.g. \cite{Klapwijk1982, Kulik1970}).